 How to Get the Most Out of a Trip to Western Australia’s Great Southern

-Western Australia’s Great Southern is the kind of place that rewards slowing down.
-Stretching from dramatic Southern Ocean coastline to forested valleys, granite peaks, rolling vineyards and quiet country towns, it is one of the state’s most generous travel regions, and still something of a ‘hidden gem’.
+The Great Southern region of Western Australia is the kind of place that rewards slowing down.
+Stretching from dramatic Southern Ocean coastline to forested valleys, granite peaks, rolling vineyards and quiet country towns, it is one of the state’s most generous travel regions, and still feels quietly under-discovered.

-You can spend the morning walking above wild seas in Albany, the afternoon tasting cool-climate wines in Mount Barker or Denmark, and the next day wandering through Porongurup forest trails or heading inland to the vineyards of Frankland River.
+You can spend the morning walking above wild seas in Albany, the afternoon exploring cellar doors and country towns around Mount Barker or Denmark, and the next day wandering through Porongurup forest trails or heading inland to the vineyards and open landscapes of Frankland River.
 It is also a region that works beautifully across seasons.
 Summer brings beach days and long lunches, while winter offers moody coastal drama, cosy cellar doors, forest walks and fewer crowds.

 This guide is designed as a practical starting point for planning a Great Southern itinerary, with suggested stops across Albany, Denmark, Mount Barker, Frankland River and Porongurup.